sunnybala/sunnybala.github.io/_posts/2018-04-10-reducing-elevator-awkwardness.md

 </style>

 **Elevators are awkward.** Our office recently recently had some work done on the stairs and required everyone to take elevators for several weeks.
 This led to some congestion and tightly packed spaces -- it was a great way to feel close to co-workers!
 There wasn't anything unusual about this.
 At every floor, a few people people would get out.
 The remaining people would shift around a bit to use up the new, free space.
 This got me thinking.
-How do people determine where to stand? <a href="#bingo"> **What are the optimal standing locations to minimize awkwardness?** <a/>
+How do people determine where to stand? **What are the optimal standing locations to minimize awkwardness?**

 ## The Plan